Tú y Yo (Raymix and Paulina Rubio song)

-"Tú y Yo" is a duet song by Mexican singers Raymix and Paulina Rubio.
+"Tú y Yo" (English: "You and I") is a duet song by Mexican singers Raymix and Paulina Rubio.
 It was released through Universal Music on March 20, 2020.
 The song was written by Rubio, Yasil Marrufo, and Edmundo Gómez Moreno; its producers Raymix and Sheeqo Beat and mixed by Armando Ávila.

 Critical reception

 "Tú Y Yo" is a song from the electrocumbia genre that mixes tropical sounds with synthesizers.
 The song generated positive reviews from the Mexican press and named the duo "King and Queen of Electrocumbia."
 The Mexican newspaper Diario Basta! praised Rubio's versatility of working in different musical genres.
 Josh Mendez of Monitor Latino flatters the duo and said they achieved the "ideal match."